BACK

 Understanding Landlord-Tenant Laws

-You have a property and a loan, but you can’t lease to tenants before fully understanding your obligations.
+You have a property and a loan, but you can’t lease to tenants before fully understanding your obligations for renting an apartment or home out.
 Landlord-tenant laws govern how all landlords can manage their properties and tenants.

 First, understand that the federal government leaves most rental laws up to the states.
 There are only a few landmark laws on the federal level.
 This means you’ll have to research your state’s law code to discover which laws apply in your state.